brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ```
 :::

 What makes this example especially interesting and exciting is that eagerly-interpolating string designs simply do not work for localization.
-The .NET documentation tells you not to use `$"Hello {name}"`{.csharp}, the Python docs tell you that `_(f"Hello {name}")` is a bug.
+The ecosystem's linters and language-design discussions warn against it.
 This is why many languages have deferred designs: C#'s `FormattableString`, JavaScript's tagged templates, and Python template strings.
 However, each of those designs is missing some part of the source text.
 Two relevant points of interest here:

 * Extraction.
 A runtime object can't be used by the extractor, since the extractor doesn't run the program.
 Python t-string internationalization still needs a source parser.
 Lingui on JavaScript needs a Babel macro because the tag function (at runtime) never sees expression text.
 * Validation: Checking a French catalog's `{count}` against the actual argument requires the argument's type at catalog-build time.
 But this is boxed away in C#, and Python and JavaScript never had it.
 The impact here would be examples like... the translator wrote `%d`, but code passed a string, and it crashes at runtime in Polish.